 Madison Avenue TMS News

-TMS Therapy VS ECT: What’s The Difference And When Should ECT NOT Be Used?
+TMS Therapy VS ECT: What’s The Difference?

 What do you think of this article?

-0 / 5 Average: 5 Votes 1
+0 / 5 Average: 4.5 Votes 2

 Your vote:

-TMS VS ECT
+TMS Therapy vs. ECT

-Transcranial Magnetic Stimulation (TMS) and Electroconvulsive Therapy (ECT) are two different mental health therapies that have garnered attention for their effectiveness in treating mood disorders, especially major depressive disorder (MDD).
+Transcranial magnetic stimulation (TMS) and electroconvulsive therapy (ECT) are two different mental health therapies that have garnered attention for their effectiveness in treating mood disorders, especially major depressive disorder (MDD).
 Because both therapies use electric pulses to activate the natural electro-chemical activity of the brain, they often invite comparison and can sometimes be confused with each other.
 Nonetheless, TMS and ECT are completely different procedures in terms of their mechanisms, side effects, and applications.
-Is TMS or ECT right for you?
-This article looks at TMS therapy versus ECT and answers some common questions about the benefits and drawbacks of each.

-What’s The Difference Between TMS and ECT?
+What’s The Difference Between TMS And ECT?

-TMS employs repetitive magnetic pulses to the brain area associated with mood disorders, e.g., the prefrontal cortex in the case of depression.
+TMS therapy employs repetitive magnetic pulses to the brain area associated with mood disorders, e.g., the prefrontal cortex in the case of depression.
 The pulses stimulate the activity of the neurons inside the brain in a way that can alleviate a patient’s symptoms.
 TMS is noninvasive and administered via a head-mounted device similar to a bathing cap.
 This therapy is FDA-approved for cases of depression and obsessive-compulsive disorder (OCD) in cases where pharmaceuticals have proven ineffective (1).
 Still, research has also shown it to have positive effects in treating anxiety, attention-deficit hyperactivity disorder (ADHD), and borderline personality disorder (BPD).

 Are you a candidate for TMS?

 ECT, often called “shock therapy,” is a more intense treatment that is used as a last resort.
-ECT aims to rewire brain circuits by inducing controlled seizures through applying electric currents to the brain.
+ECT aims to rewire brain circuits by inducing controlled seizures by applying electric currents to the brain.
 It is used to treat especially severe depression, bipolar disorder, and schizophrenia, typically in emergencies or life-threatening cases.

 Why Is ECT A Last Resort?

 ECT requires anesthesia and muscle relaxants to prevent bodily harm during seizures.
 Another primary concern surrounding ECT is its potential for cognitive side effects, such as memory loss and confusion, which can sometimes be significant (2).
-Because of these factors and the existence of less severe noninvasive alternatives such as TMS, ETC is generally recommended as a last resort or second-line treatment unless rapid emergency intervention is necessary (for example, a threat of imminent harm or suicide).
+Because of these factors and the existence of less severe noninvasive alternatives such as TMS, ECT is generally recommended as a last resort or second-line treatment unless rapid emergency intervention is necessary (for example, a threat of imminent harm or suicide).

 ECT’s potential cognitive side effects include memory loss, specifically retrograde amnesia (difficulty recalling past events) and anterograde amnesia (difficulty forming new memories).
 This can disrupt personal, professional, and social affairs, making it more difficult for the depressed patient to reintegrate into a regular, healthy routine.

-Is ECT More Effective Than TMS?
+ECT vs TMS For Depression: Is ECT More Effective Than TMS?

 What Is One Serious Drawback Of Using ECT To Treat Depression?